LightDE: A Lightweight Method for Eliminating Dangling Pointers: Design

 \textbf{Stack Pointer Mapping} In this paragraph, we explain our method for mapping static stack pointers to runtime stack pointers.
-Our method involves assigning a static identifier to each function in the program during compilation, and assigning a static identifier to all stack pointers within each function in the order they are defined.
-During compilation, we store the function identifier of the stack pointer, as well as the stack pointer's static identifier within the function, into the object's pointer set.
-In each function, we insert instructions to store the stack pointer into our data structure based on the static identifier within the function.
+Our method involves assigning a static identifier to each function of the program during compilation and assigning a static index to all stack pointers within each function in the order they are defined.
+During compilation, we store the function identifier that the stack pointer resides in and the stack pointer's static index within the function into the object's pointer set based on the pointer analysis results.
+In each function, we insert instructions to store the stack pointer into our data structure based on the static index within the function.
 When an object is released, we check whether the stack pointers identified by the pointer analysis point to the released object.
+Here, we can also see the shortcomings of our method for handling stack pointers.
+Our method still requires storing the memory addresses of stack pointers at runtime, but it avoids looking up the objects pointed to by the pointers.
 Since we use a separate thread to asynchronously eliminate stack pointers, we need to avoid the stack space being freed while eliminating stack pointers.
 We designed a dedicated stack for this purpose.
 When the program needs to allocate stack pointers, it allocates space on this dedicated stack.
 However, the original thread of the program does not release the allocated space.
 When a function exits, the program's original thread generates exit information and passes it to our thread.
 Our thread then releases the corresponding stack space.